 - 1 tablespoon lime juice - or lemon juice

-- ½ teaspoon lime zest - or lemon zest.
-See Note 2 below.
+- ½ teaspoon lime zest - or lemon zest

-- ¼ teaspoon crushed red pepper or red pepper flakes
+- ¼ teaspoon crushed red pepper flakes - adjust to taste

 - ¼ teaspoon salt